Phone-GWP-group

 The final part of your planning should also look at costs and cash flow.

-Whilst using more packaging obviously means you are selling more products, the months leading up to Christmas can see your costs increase as you start to build up your packaging and product inventory.
+Whilst using more packaging obviously means you are selling more products, your costs can increase in the months leading up to Christmas as you start to build up your packaging and product inventory.

 Ensure you prepare your business for this and that your finances can handle the upfront costs of a successful trading period.